chan chan

 chan chan flights

 Or simply save time and take a flight.
-In the same way, the flight frequency between Lima and Trujillo and vice versa are diary.
-A flight ticket costs around $55 – $65 (one way), you can buy them online and the flight lasts around 35 minutes.
-The most known flight companies are LATAM, Sky Airlines, and Jet Smart.
+In the same way, the flight frequency between Lima and Trujillo and vice versa is diary.
+A flight ticket costs around $55 – $65 (one way), and you can buy them online.
+The flight lasts around 35 minutes.
+The most well-known flight companies are LATAM, Sky Airlines, and Jet Smart.

 2. From Trujillo to Chan Chan